 St. Catherine’s church, next to the church of St. Nicholas, was built as one of the oldest sacral buildings in Gdańsk, and at the same time the oldest parish church of the Old Town of Gdańsk.
 It was probably built at the turn of the 12th and 13th centuries.
-Its existence was first confirmed in written sources in 1227.
+Its existence was first confirmed in docuemnts in 1263 and 1268, when a priest named Luder was recorded.
+The church itself was mentioned in 1271 as “matrona loci”.

 In 1555, the church was taken by Protestants, who in 1574-1575 provided the tower with a clock and a small bell chime.
 It was removed in 1634 while putting on a new helmet.
 At the beginning of the 19th century, Napoleon’s troops stationed in Gdańsk arranged a coach house and wheelchair workshops inside the church, thus destroying some of the interior decoration.
 The 17th-century helmet burned down in 1905, and with it the fire consumed the carillon from 1738, consisting of thirty-five bells.
 After the Second World War, during which the church burned down again, reconstruction was carried out, and the Tower Clocks Museum was located in the church tower.